Golf injuries: Play it safe with these tips

 - Wear a hat with a visor to shade your eyes and face.

 Watch for signs and symptoms of dehydration, heat exhaustion and heatstroke.
 Drink plenty of water, whether you feel thirsty or not, and cut your game short if necessary.
-Red flags for heat-related injury might include:
+Warning signs for heat-related injury might include:

 - Muscle cramps